 Description: This project will provide (1) training in the making of electrodes to record electroencephalographic (EEG) activity from the brains of epileptic rats, (2) an opportunity to assist with surgeries to implant these electrodes, (3) and hands-on experience in acquiring EEG recordings from inside the brain.
 Additional opportunities to participate in rodent behavioral experiments, multiphoton microscopy sessions to image brain cells in live rodents, examination of brain tissue (histology), and other research techniques will be provided.
 REU students will also attend weekly lab meetings to have a more complete experience of working in a research lab.
 These experiences are designed to introduce undergraduates to a variety of useful methods and advanced tools in brain research.

-Description: The post-ictal (after an epileptic seizure) period is generally accompanied by a suppression of cortical EEG, during which recent studies suggest that single neuron firing rates in both penumbral and core epileptic zones return to pre-ictal firing patterns.
-Little attention has been paid to the post-ictal period's potential for impacting cognitive function, although MRI studies have suggested that post-ictal periods can be accompanied by reversible abnormalities in areas of the brain important to memory function such as the hippocampus, basal ganglia and cerebellum.
+Description: The post-ictal period is generally accompanied by a suppression of cortical EEG, during which recent studies suggest single neuron firing rates in both penumbral and core epileptic zones return to pre-ictal firing patterns.
+Little attention has been paid to the post-ictal period’s potential for impacting cognitive function, although MRI studies have suggested that post-ictal periods can be accompanied by reversible abnormalities in areas of the brain important to memory function such as the hippocampus, basal ganglia and cerebellum.
 This project will investigate this issue using both clinical and hdEEG together with ECoG when available.

 Description: Sleep is a reversible period of disengagement from and lack of response to the external environment.
 While there is still disagreement over the fundamental reason for sleep, it is clear that sleep loss frequently leads to decreased cognitive function, and increased morbidity.
 Sleep disorders are common in epilepsy patients, with insomnia reported by up to 52% and daytime sleepiness by up to 70% of subjects.
 This project will analyze results of a self-report assessment of sleep quality pre- and post-surgically in subjects enrolled in the EPSCoR project interested in participating in this adjunct study, assessing the association of sleep loss and post-surgical cognitive function based upon experimental tasks.